sento documentation

 by calling this function.
 It is not an immediate stop.
 The actor will finish the current message processing.

-: waits until the cell is stopped.by sending
+wait: waits until the cell is stopped.by sending

-to the actor (cell).
-This won't allow to wait when the actor is stopped, even not withask-s
+:stopto the actor (cell).
+This won't allow to wait when the actor is stopped, even not withask-s.
+The:stopmessage (symbol) is normally processed by the actors message processing.

 [function] CALL ACTOR-CELL MESSAGE &KEY (TIME-OUT

-)Send a message to a actor-cell instance and wait for a result.
+NIL)Send a message to a actor-cell instance and wait for a result.
 Specify a timeout in seconds if you require a result within a certain period of time.
 Be aware though that this is a resource intensive wait based on a waiting thread.
 The result can be of different types.
 Normal result: the last expression of

-) implementation.
+handle-call(orreceiveinact:actor) implementation.
 Error result: `(cons :handler-error)' In case of time-out the error condition is a bt2:timeout.

 [function] CAST ACTOR-CELL MESSAGE &OPTIONAL SENDER